 8. Nor can we expect, till then, to be wholly free from temptation.
 Such perfection belongeth not to this life.
-It is true, there are those who, being given up to work all uncleanness with greediness, scarce perceive the temptations which they resist not; and so seem to be without temptation.
+It is true, there are those who, being given up to work all uncleanness with greediness, [Eph.
+4:19] scarce perceive the temptations which they resist not, and so seem to be without temptation.
 There are also many whom the wise enemy of souls, seeing to be fast asleep in the dead form of godliness, will not tempt to gross sin, lest they should awake before they drop into everlasting burnings.
-I know there are also children of God who, being now justified freely, having found redemption in the blood of Christ, for the present feel no temptation.
-God hath said to their enemies, "Touch not mine anointed, and do my children no harm."
-And for this season, it may be for weeks or months, he causeth them to ride on high places, he beareth them as on eagles' wings, above all the fiery darts of the wicked one.
-But this state will not last always; as we may learn from that single consideration,-that the Son of God himself, in the days of his flesh, was tempted even to the end of his life.
-Therefore, so let his servant expect to be; for "it is enough that he be as his Master."
+I know there are also children of God who, being now justified freely, [Rom.
+5:1] having found redemption in the blood of Christ, [Eph.
+1:7] for the present feel no temptation.
+God hath said to their enemies, "Touch not mine anointed, and do my children no harm." [see 1 Chron.
+16:22] And for this season, it may be for weeks or months, he causeth them to "ride on high places;" [Deut.
+32:13] he beareth them as on eagles' wings, [Exod.
+19:4] above all the fiery darts of the wicked one.
+[Eph.
+6:16] But this state will not last always; as we may learn from that single consideration, -- that the Son of God himself, in the days of his flesh, was tempted even to the end of his life.
+[Heb.
+2:18; 4:15; 6:7] Therefore, so let his servant expect to be; for "it is enough that he be as his Master."
+[Luke 6:40]

-9. Christian perfection, therefore, does not imply (as some men seem to have imagined) an exemption either from ignorance, or mistake, or infirmities, or temptations.
+9. Christian perfection, therefore, does not imply (as some men seem to have imagined) an exemption either from ignorance or mistake, or infirmities or temptations.
 Indeed, it is only another term for holiness.
 They are two names for the same thing.
-Thus, every one that is holy is, in the Scripture sense, perfect.
-Yet we may, Lastly, observe, that neither in this respect is there any absolute perfection on earth.
+Thus every one that is perfect is holy, and every one that is holy is, in the Scripture sense, perfect.
+Yet we may, lastly, observe, that neither in this respect is there any absolute perfection on earth.
 There is no perfection of degrees, as it is termed; none which does not admit of a continual increase.
-So that how much soever any man has attained, or in how high a degree soever he is perfect, he hath still need to "grow in grace," and daily to advance in the knowledge and love of God his Saviour.
+So that how much soever any man hath attained, or in how high a degree soever he is perfect, he hath still need to "grow in grace," [2 Pet.
+3:18] and daily to advance in the knowledge and love of God his Saviour. [see Phil.
+1:9]